proxmox/proxmox-backup/docs/sysadmin.rst

 updates to some Debian packages when necessary.

 We also deliver a specially optimized Linux kernel, based on the Ubuntu kernel.
-That kernel includes drivers for ZFS_.
+This kernel includes drivers for ZFS_.

 The following sections will concentrate on backup related topics.
 They will explain things which are different on `Proxmox Backup`_, or